slexisvn/query_engine/docs/04-execution/36-aggregation.md

 **Spilling clears the group table but not the spilled set.** After `spillResidentGroups`, `spilledPartitions` remembers which handles have data, and `finalize` routes to `finalizeSpilled` if that set is non-empty — even if the last batch of groups would have fit.
 Once an aggregate has spilled, its whole result comes back through the partition loop.

-**`_tryWasmUngrouped` is checked before every ungrouped chunk.** `consume` calls it whenever there is no `GROUP BY` and `globalDispatch.kernels` is non-empty, which in library use it never is.
+**`_tryWasmUngrouped` is checked before every ungrouped chunk.** `consume` calls it whenever there is no `GROUP BY` and `globalDispatch.kernels` is non-empty, which remains empty until kernels are registered, for example by `await engine.enableWasm()`.
+Loading kernels and satisfying this operator's dispatch conditions are separate steps, as chapter 54 shows.
 When kernels *are* registered it bails out on the first column with nulls, a mismatched type, or a missing kernel — after having already resolved kernels for the earlier aggregates.

 **`aggSpillPartitions` must be a power of two.** The partition index is `hash & (partitionCount - 1)`.
 Setting `QE_AGG_SPILL_PARTITIONS=10` silently uses a mask of 9 and files groups into a subset of handles.

 ## Exercises

+### Understand

+One partial AVG sees [10,20] and another sees [100].
+Why is averaging their two averages wrong?

+### Practice

-1. Reproduce the four-strategy survey.
+1. **Observe.** Reproduce the four-strategy survey.
 Then change the `GROUP BY K` column to have five distinct values instead of four and rerun.
 Explain the new plan using `hasCompactDomain`.

-2. Reproduce the alias experiment that flips `HashAggregate` to `StreamAggregate`.
+2. **Observe.** Reproduce the alias experiment that flips `HashAggregate` to `StreamAggregate`.
 Then make it flip back by renaming only the subquery alias, and find the line in [`sort-properties.ts`](../../src/planner/sort-properties.ts) responsible.

-3. Run `SELECT O_CUSTKEY, AVG(O_TOTALPRICE) FROM ORDERS GROUP BY O_CUSTKEY` with `QE_MEMORY_LIMIT_BYTES=65536` and without.
+3. **Observe.** Run `SELECT O_CUSTKEY, AVG(O_TOTALPRICE) FROM ORDERS GROUP BY O_CUSTKEY` with `QE_MEMORY_LIMIT_BYTES=65536` and without.
 Confirm the multiset of rows is identical, and explain why `AvgAccumulator.exportState` returns an object rather than a number.

-4. Trigger `PartialAggregate`/`FinalAggregate` by joining a 200,000-row table to a small one and grouping by a key from the large side.
+4. **Extend (optional).** Trigger `PartialAggregate`/`FinalAggregate` by joining a 200,000-row table to a small one and grouping by a key from the large side.
 Then change the aggregate to `AVG` and explain the plan you get.

-5. `DISTINCT_SENSITIVE_AGGREGATES` contains three names.
+5. **Extend (optional).** `DISTINCT_SENSITIVE_AGGREGATES` contains three names.
 Add `MIN` to it, run `SELECT MIN(DISTINCT x)`, and confirm the answer does not change.
 Then say what it cost.

+### Hints and expected observations

+The average of 15 and 100 is 57.5, but the correct result is 130/3.
+Merge sum/count states (30,2) and (100,1), then divide once.

 ## Recap